jojojogate/FileForge/README.md

 **Decoy Generator Tab:**
 1. Click on the "Decoy Generator" Tab
 2. Click the "Browse" button to choose a target directory.
 3. Specify the number of decoy files to generate.
 4. Click "Generate Decoy Files" to generate.

+**File Size Randomizer:**
+1. Click on "Select File" button and select file
+2. Leave the mean and standard deviation values blank if you would like to use the default calculated mean and standard deviation values by the tool, else input your own values for the mean or standard deviation values (can input one field and leave the other blank)
+3. Click on the Randomize File Size button to carry out the File Size Randomization

 # Dependencies:
 Tkinter: For GUI components.